essentialkaos/rbinstall/readme.md

 Options

-  --gems-update, -g      Update gems for some version (if allowed in config) --gems-insecure, -S    Use HTTP instead of HTTPS for installing gems --ruby-version, -r     Install version defined in version file --reinstall, -R        Reinstall already installed version (if allowed in config) --rehash, -H           Rehash rbenv shims --no-color, -nc        Disable colors in output --no-progress, -np     Disable progress bar and spinner
+  --reinstall, -R        Reinstall already installed version (if allowed in config) --uninstall, -U        Uninstall already installed version (if allowed in config) --gems-update, -g      Update gems for some version (if allowed in config) --gems-insecure, -S    Use HTTP instead of HTTPS for installing gems --ruby-version, -r     Install version defined in version file --rehash, -H           Rehash rbenv shims --no-color, -nc        Disable colors in output --no-progress, -np     Disable progress bar and spinner